dainst/cilantro/README.md

 Then generate an access token at https://github.com/settings/tokens/new, and add the token to your local .env file.

-Run all docker containers with:
+Run all docker containers with backend services:

     make run

+Start the frontend locally:

+    make run-frontend

 Code changes should be immediatly reflected in the corresponding containers.
-The frontend can be accessed under http://localhost:7777/.
+The frontend can be accessed under http://localhost:8080/.

 To stop the application run: